 Under the terms of participation in the Careers Expo, you are required to hold a public liability insurance policy specific to the Event.
 This policy must include Third-party (Public Liability) Insurance with a minimum of $10 million coverage for any claim against damage or injury caused to third parties (including visitors) who are on or in the vicinity of your display stand.
 To allow us to confirm that you have appropriate and adequate cover it is a requirement that we hold a copy of your Certificate of Currency.
-To advise us that you have an existing policy download the form at: Exibit PL Insurance form and then complete and email the form, together with a copy of you Certificate of Currency to the Exibit Logistics Coordinator on email@example.com to be received by no later than 3 May 2019.
+To advise us that you have an existing policy download the form at: Exibit PL Insurance and then complete and email the form, together with a copy of you Certificate of Currency to the Exibit Logistics Coordinator on email@example.com to be received by no later than 8 May 2020.

 Alternatively, we can arrange a special-purpose Public Liability Insurance policy through our insurers for a cost of $140 based on an indemnity-limit of $10 million for any one occurrence.
 The insurance takes effect from the first day of Move-in to the final day of Move-out.
 The policy provides Public Liability Insurance only and will not respond to any claims arising from the sale or supply of products at the Event, or for goods lost, damaged or stolen.
-To request insurance download the form at: Exibit PL Insurance form and then complete and email the form to the Exibit Logistics Coordinator on firstname.lastname@example.org by no later than 3 May 2019.
+To request insurance download the form at: Exibit PL Insurance and then complete and email the form to the Exibit Logistics Coordinator on firstname.lastname@example.org by no later than 8 May 2020.
 (Exibit retains a portion of the fee to cover administrative expenses associated with arranging and placing the special-purpose cover.)

 Do I need a pass to access the Venue?